MarnixCroes/libbitcoin-doc/docs/guides/ConfigurationOptions.md

 As the v4 Server is currently still a WIP and only the node can be run, the Node config file is used here.

+The config file needs to be created manually, called `bn.cfg`.

 A Libbitcoin node has one configuration file, separated in 14 sections: bitcoin, bitcoind, database, electrum, explore, forks, log, network, node, socket, stratum_v1, stratum_v2, web, websocket.
 All config options have a comment with description and the default value.